-HIV AIDS human immunodeficiency virus is a virus that damages the cells in your immune system and weakens your ability to fight everyday infections and disease.
-AIDS (acquired immune deficiency syndrome) is the name used to describe a number of potentially life-threatening infections and illnesses that happen when your immune system has been severely damaged by the HIV virus.
+HIV AIDS human immunodeficiency virus is a virus that damages the cells in your immune system and weakens your ability to fight everyday infections and diseases.
+AIDS (acquired immune deficiency syndrome) is the name used to describe several potentially life-threatening infections and illnesses that happen when your immune system has been severely damaged by HIV.

 What is HIV?